You have a question? Please enter key words here

-According to the tentative schedule, the new shares would be listed starting January 17, 2018.
+According to the tentative schedule, the new shares would be listed by the end of February 2018.

-According to the tentative schedule, the warrants would be delivered to you by your broker on January 17, 2018.
+According to the tentative schedule, the warrants would be delivered to you by your broker by the end of February 2018.
 They will start trading on the same date.

 What would happen if the rights issue of about €112 million was not fully subscribed to by the shareholders?